dmjio/miso/README.md

 > [!TIP]
 > For users accustomed to a react.js worfklow, we highly recommend using either `ghcid` or `ghciwatch`.

-Below is an example of usage with `ghcid`.
+Below is an example of usage with `ghcid`

 ```bash
 $ ghcid -c 'cabal repl app' -T=Main.main